vishipayyallore/speaker_series/Azure/15May2020_RedisCache_DotNet_NodeJs/DemoScript.md

 ![image info](./Images/Local_Redis_Cache.jpg)

-## Working with Redis Cache in Azure

-To be done.

 ## Creating Simple ASP.Net Core 3.1 Web API (EF Core, and Redis)

 1. We will verify the existing .Net Core Web API using Postman.